 The content brief should enable the writer to produce a strong, SEO-informed piece — as long as you’ve included the relevant information to guide their writing.

-But it involves more than producing a block of text on a chosen topic; you also need to consider the different types of SEO.
-On-page SEO is crucial when writing SEO-led content.
+But it involves more than publishing a block of text on a chosen topic; you also need to consider the different types of SEO, and on-page SEO is crucial for easily discoverable content.

 Implement keywords appropriately

-Make sure your chosen keywords are incorporated correctly while staying mindful of keyword density.
-Use too many keywords and you could fall into the trap of “keyword stuffing”; use too few, and Google might struggle to see the relevancy of your content.
+Incorporate your chosen keywords correctly while staying mindful of keyword density.
+Use too many, and you could fall into the trap of “keyword stuffing”; use too few, and Google might struggle to see the relevancy of your content.

 You need to find the sweet spot.
 The best way to do this, in my opinion, is to apply keywords as naturally as possible throughout your content.
-If you’re writing on a hyper-focused topic, you should have no problem having keywords appear organically in your content.
+If you write about a hyper-focused topic, you should have no problem having keywords appear organically in your content.

-Then, comb over your content and make sure the keyword, or semantically related keywords, appears in the title, heading and subheadings, throughout the content, in the meta description, and any media ALT text (where relevant, of course).
+Then, comb over your work and make sure the keyword (or semantically related keywords) appears in the title, heading and subheadings, throughout the content, in the meta description, and any media ALT text (where relevant).

 Write compelling meta descriptions